-It will probably be a while before Sony announces the official pricing for their next-generation headset.
-Still, with what we know so far, it is possible to make a reasonable estimate.
+In their announcement on the PlayStation blog, Sony announced that the new PSVR would cost $549.99 or £529.99 if you're in the UK.
 The original PlayStation VR released at $399/£349.
 This was the price for the version without the PlayStation Camera necessary to use PSVR which retailed separately at $60/£50.

 Most hardware makes a loss upon launch, turning a profit later with additional hardware, software, and subscription sales making up the costs.
-The PlayStation 5 is no exception.
-While the disc version is finally running at a profit, the next-generation VR system will likely run at a loss when initially launched.
+The PS5 is no exception.
+While the disc version is finally running at a profit, the PSVR 2 will likely run at a loss when initially launched.
 Even with increased screen resolution, haptic feedback, and increased processing, Sony would probably hesitate to set the price point drastically higher than the original.

-The PlayStation 5 costs $100/£100 more than the PlayStation 4 did at launch, so we know this is a price increase consumers are comfortable paying.
+The PS5 costs $100/£100 more than the PS4 did at launch, so we know this is a price increase consumers are comfortable paying.
 Also, according to TechRadar the new VR will come bundled with a set of controllers.
 This seems plausible since Sony has been focusing its marketing around them.
-Despite the original VR system not including controllers, Sony will be reluctant to surpass the PlayStation 5’s launch price for a VR set.
-Therefore, we think you can expect the PlayStation 5 VR to retail around $499/£449.

 When is the PSVR 2 release date?